blue-moon22/blog/content/post/neural-network.md

 ---
-title: Interview-Proof Deep Neural Network
+title: A Simple Deep Neural Network in R
 tags: ["neural network", "machine learning", "deep learning"]
 date: 2017-11-19
 ---

-Recently, I had an interview for a data science job and I was asked to explain a neural network (which I responded with a quite hand-wavey answer).
+Recently, I had an interview for a data science job and I was asked to explain a neural network (which I responded with a quite hand-wavy answer).
 I haven't posted in a while so thought this would be a good opportunity to go through a simple deep neural network in R that I did a while back.
-This may be useful for those of you who need to prep up on those technical interview questions.
+The code below implements a DNN in R (of one hidden layer, with Rectified Linear Unit, L2 regularisation and Softmax loss function).

 ```
-#### Deep Neural Network (one hidden layer, with Rectified Linear Unit (ReLU), L2 regularisation and Softmax loss function)

-# Train DNN (for one hidden layer)
+#### Training DNN Function
 train.dnn <- function(predictorcols, labelcol, traindata = data,
                       hidden = 6, maxiterations = 2000, abstol=1e-2,
                       learningrate= 1e-2, regularisation = 1e-3)